timlohse1104/tooling/README.md

 - [Ngrok](https://ngrok.com/) - Secure introspectable tunnels to localhost.
 - [Localtunnel](https://github.com/localtunnel/localtunnel) - Localtunnel allows you to easily share a web service on your local development machine without messing with DNS and firewall settings.
 - [Nextcloud](https://nextcloud.com/) - Nextcloud is the most deployed on-premises file share and collaboration platform.
 Access & collaborate across your devices.
+- [CasaOS](https://casaos.io/) - CasaOS is a smart home operating system that runs on a Raspberry Pi.
+It is designed to be simple to use and easy to extend.

 ## 🤹[Other](#other)